 GENERAL CAFETERIA INFORMATION TO PARENTS

 Both lunch and breakfast are on “offer versus serve” guidelines established by the federal government.
 At breakfast, 3 meal components including 4 items are offered.
-Students must take at least three of the four items and one item must be a fruit.
+Students must take at least three of the four items and one item must be a fruit or juice.
 At lunch, 5 meal components are offered.
-Students may decline two of the five components but one of the components must be a fruit or vegetable.
+Students may decline two of the five components but one of the components taken must be a fruit or vegetable.
 Federal guidelines state that the price of the meal shall not be affected if a student declines food items.

 Federal guidelines state that milk is the only beverage required to be served as part of the regular reimbursable meal.
 Substitutions are made only if the student brings a written excuse from his or her physician stating the medical reason for the substitution and listing the substitution desired.

 Parents are responsible for payment of any meals, ala carte items or extra items his or her child takes.